-Ave growth rate 2015/16-2019/20 Drivers Poultry production 2.9% Meat production will benefit from the lifting of sanctions.
+Average growth forecast, 2015/16-2019/20 Drivers Production Poultry: 2.9% Meat production will benefit from the lifting of sanctions.
 In the short term, both poultry and beef production will see feed costs ease as grains trade normalises and grains imports become easier and cheaper.
 In the longer term, the lifting of sanctions is likely to lead to investment in meat production capacity, given the enticing outlook for consumption in the country.
 Iran has a well-developed poultry sector as it has experienced investment over recent years.
 As such, poultry production growth will outpace beef in the coming years.
-Beef production 1.6% Although it was once dominated by small holdings, the Iranian beef sector has begun to commercialise, which is likely to help to improve efficiency and production volumes.
+Beef: 1.6% Although it was once dominated by small holdings, the Iranian beef sector has begun to commercialise, which is likely to help improve efficiency and production volumes.
 However, the beef sector is significantly less developed than poultry.
-Poultry consumption 3.7% Although food products were not included in the sanctions placed on Iran, meat consumption was impacted as they led to a steep acceleration in food price inflation.
+Consumption Poultry: 3.7% Although food products were not included in the sanctions placed on Iran, meat consumption was impacted as they led to a steep acceleration in food price inflation.
 As such, the lifting of sanctions will prove beneficial for meat demand and we see consumption accelerating in the coming years, outpacing production growth.
 High growth rates in meat consumption are also due to base effects as consumption was weak in 2013 and 2014.
-Beef consumption 4.5% Rising disposable incomes are likely to benefit the consumption of beef at the expense of poultry, as higher-income consumers trade up to the more expensive meat.
+Beef: 4.5% Rising disposable incomes are likely to benefit the consumption of beef at the expense of poultry, as higher-income consumers trade up to the more expensive meat.
 Trade We deem the government's goal to reach self-sufficiency in poultry and beef as overly optimistic.
 Production deficits will expand in the coming years, especially in the case of beef, which we see reaching 270,000 tonnes in 2020 compared with 190,000 tonnes in 2015.

-Table: Iran - Risks To Livestock Outlook
+Table: Risks To Outlook

-PeriodRisksShort term

-(two-year

-horizon)Downside risk to production - Iran is at risk of adverse weather conditions as its crops rely almost entirely

-on natural irrigation.Long term
+Period Risks Short term Iran is at risk of adverse weather conditions as its crops rely almost entirely on natural irrigation.
+Long term The lifting of sanctions is likely to improve the investment and growth outlook in the country, which may boost production and consumption above our current forecasts.

-(five-year

-horizon)Upside risks to production and consumption - The lifting of sanctions is likely to improve the investment

-forecasts.